simplesurance/jenkins-exporter/README.md

       - type:
         - duration
 - Counter:
-  `jenkins_exporter_errors`
+  - `jenkins_exporter_errors`
     Counts the number of errors the jenkins-exporter encountered when fetching informations from the Jenkins API.
+    - Labels:
       - type:
         - jenkins_api
         - jenkins_wfapi
+  - `jenkins_http_requests_total`
+    Counts the number of http-requests sent successfully to Jenkins.

 By default job metrics are recorded for every finished Jenkins build.
 The Jenkins jobs for that builds are recorded can be limited with the